 Brief Introduction to Each Filtration Type:

-Granular-Activated Carbon is sometimes abbreviated "GAC," and is the most common
+Granular-Activated Carbon is sometimes abbreviated "GAC," and is the most common component found in most types of filters.

-This is the type of filter system you may have on your counter-top, or perhaps under your sink, installed on your tap, or even as part of your whole-house filter.
+This is the type of system you may have on your counter-top, or perhaps under your sink, installed on your tap, or even as part of your whole-house filter.
 It is the most common and well-known type of filter, and therefore the most popular.
 This is the type of filter seen in water filtration pitchers (the ones with a replaceable GAC cartridge).

 Some of the popular "gravity fed" filtration systems fall into this category, since many of them use activated carbon filters (not always granular; some use block forms of activated carbon).
 We'll discuss these counter-top gravity-fed systems elsewhere in the site.